 This is also a Chase 5/24 card.
 The Southwest Rapid Rewards Priority card was launched in July 2018.
 There are 2 other personal Southwest co-branded credit cards from Chase, but if you fly Southwest, this would definitely be the top pick of the 3.
 The welcome offer is the same on all 3 personal cards.
 Click here for more details about the Southwest Rapid Rewards Priority credit card.

 Current offer: Earn 75,000 Rapid Rewards points after spending $5,000 on purchases in the first 3 months.

 The annual fee is $149, but if you fly Southwest, the $75 annual credit effectively brings that fee to $74.
 Another notable benefit is that you get 4 upgraded boarding positions per year with this card.

-The earn rate is 2 miles per dollar on American Airlines purchases and 1 mile per dollar on everything else.
+The earn rate is 2 points per dollar on AA purchases and 1 point per dollar on all other purchases.

 Welcome offer: 50,000 AAdvantage miles after spending $2,500 in the first 3 months.